CUFP/cufp.org/src/site/2015/2015-09-04_0900_1230_t8-zach-tellman-clojure.md

 - type: tutorial
-- title: T8: Network Programming in Clojure
+- title: ~~T8: Network Programming in Clojure~~
 - speakers: Zach Tellman
 - affiliations: Factual

+## Canceled
+Unfortunatelly the speaker had to cancel this tutorial.

 ## Abstract
-A typical Clojure server speaks HTTP, and uses a pure function to model the request/response cycle.
+~~A typical Clojure server speaks HTTP, and uses a pure function to model the request/response cycle.
 This aligns well with Clojure's programming model, but it also hides away important details, and can make the jump to a less structured protocol such as TCP or WebSockets